1stdibs/javascript/README.md

      var MyView = BaseView.extend().marinate(fooMixin);
 ```

-* For public / protected methods add @param and @return tags directly above the method.
+* For public / protected methods add @param and [@return]http://usejsdoc.org/tags-returns.html) tags directly above the method.
 You can add descriptions for the param and return if it is unclear what they should be.
-Note the type in braces '{' next to the annotation.

 ```javascript
     /**